The Triangulum Galaxy Astrophotography | 1000+ Hours on M33

 July 20, 2020

-Almost four years later, in July 2020, we took a trip to Landers, CA to visit the OPTeam.
+In July 2020, we took a trip to a Bortle 3/4 site in Landers, California.
 You can watch our fun video about that weekend HERE.

 The main difference here was the camera.
 Instead of using our Canon 7D Mark II DSLR camera, we used the QHY128C which is a cooled One-Shot-Color camera.
 We unboxed and reviewed this camera on our YouTube channel and show you a lot of images taken with it!